rsreese/namebench/README.md

 nameserver 216.218.131.2   # HE 2
 nameserver 216.66.80.18    # HE 5

 ********************************************************************************
 In this test, HE 4 is 3.2%: Faster
 ********************************************************************************

 - Saving report to /tmp/namebench_2015-07-17_1851.html
 - Saving detailed results to /tmp/namebench_2015-07-17_1851.csv
 ```
 ## FAQ

+Most of these are likely not relevant to this modified version.

 See http://code.google.com/p/namebench/wiki/FAQ for more recent updates.